 The real-time editor or collaboration tool of your choice is used to share the questions with the team members, keep the conversation on track, and collect their answers, define the action items and assign an owner.

 Before the meeting, the facilitator selects the questions to be used in the retrospective according to the custom retrospective format they decide to go for.
 These questions are entered into the selected Retrospective collaboration tool and the document link is shared with all team members before the retrospective.

-The tool should allow the team to input their opinions (Agile Retrospectives for Confluence has an anonymous option).
+The tool should allow the team to input their opinions (Both Agile Retrospectives for Confluence and the Jira Version, have an anonymous option).
 Although team members can either add their answers to the questions before or during the meeting, best practice dictates to do so at the same time.

 The facilitator will set up a group call.
 Then, he will allow time at the start of the meeting for team members time to brainstorm and enter their answers in the document.

 When all the opinions are on the board, the team discusses.
 Everybody should have an understanding of all of the ideas.
 Now the team needs to vote and decide which are the action items that they think are the highest priority and which are they going to commit to work on, and assign an owner for the action item (not really who's doing the work, but whose responsibility is to make sure that the work gets done).

 The resulting 'document' serves as a reference for the team.
 Being it always visible, it gives transparency and accountability over the resulting action items.
 If you used Agile Retrospectives for Confluence, the results of the Retrospective and its assignees, as well as the progress on the task will be always visible for the entire team in the Retrospective's Confluence page.
 If you used Agile Retrospectives for Jira, a record will always be available inside each Jira Project.